-Analiese and Amy were at the forefront of the local food movement that championed farmers markets, school gardens and farm to table dining across the country.
-They are gratified by the many successes they’ve seen since that raucous movie premiere.
+Analiese was at the forefront of the local food movement that championed farmers markets, school gardens and farm to table dining, and she and the Fairfield Green Food Guide would go on to earn awards and media accolades.

-…a decade after their fateful first encounter, Amy and Analiese have joined forces to create an online destination and community dedicated to every aspect of sustainable living.
+Almost a decade after founding the Fairfield Green Food Guide, Analiese is committed to creating an online destination and community dedicated to every aspect of sustainable living.

 Why Sustainne?
 The Extra “ne” Stands for “New Economy”

 Sustainne \ sə-ˈstān \ The dictionary defines “sustain” like this: “Strengthen or support physically or mentally, to uphold, to cause or allow something to continue for a long period of time.”

 Sustainne’s mission is to unite, nurture, and grow a community dedicated to sustainable living.

 Our vision is to help create and sustain a prosperous New Economy that uses natural capital* to support human needs and regenerate natural resources for the future.

 Our generation grew up in the era of “planned obsolescence,” a marketing concept that provided manufacturers an opportunity to sell consumers a new and improved gadget every few years.
 Current generations now suffer the devastating and unintended consequence of this disposable economy as they deal with air and water pollution, declining public health, and the growing realization that the earth’s natural resources are not infinite or truly “free” for the taking.